crimx/create-react-typescript-sass-webextension/README.md

   - `components` is for shared components.
   - `assets` is for static assets.
   - `manifest` is for generating `manifest.json`.
+    - *Do not remove* `common.manifest.json`.
+If you don't like merging settings, just leave it with empty JSON `{}`.
+    - You can target any browser you like, just add a manifest file, e.g. `edge.manifest.json`.
 - If you need to add a directory in `src` but don't want it to be an entry, prepend `_` to the directory name.

+# Commands

+## Building

+- `yarn start` for tweaking UI with fake Webextension environment
+  - Due to Extension policies, it's very inconvenient to write page styles in real Extension environment.
+Framework devtools won't work, tricky hot-loading or live-reload...
+That's why I mostly faked the runtime messaging and storage to mimic real api.
+If you need more, edit [`config/fake-env/webextension-page.js`](https://github.com/crimx/create-react-typescript-sass-webextension/blob/master/config/fake-env/webextension-page.js).
+  - `popup` page is loaded by default.
+If you need to change to other entry, `options` page for example, run `yarn start --main=options`.
+  - `background` script is always loaded (if exist).
+  - Edit `config/fake-env/fake-ajax` to fake ajax calls.
+- `yarn dev` same as `yarn start`.
+- `yarn test` for Jest testing.
+  - `yarn test --coverage` to show coverage.
+  - `sinon-chrome` is included, and typings are all set up.
+- `yarn build` for full build.
+  - Outputs for Chrome and Firefox are generated in `build` directory, respectively.
+  - Run `yarn release` before building to get the updated version number.
+- `yarn devbuild` for building without compression, with file watching.
+  - Defaults to `chrome`.
+For other browser, e.g. Firefox, run `yarn devbuild --firefox`.
+  - Corresponding manifest file must exist in `manifest` directory, e.g. `opera.manifest.json`
+- Append ` --debug` to enable `process.env.DEBUG_MODE`.

+## Git

+- `yarn commit` to commit with [conventional](https://conventionalcommits.org) commit style.
+You can also use [vscode-commitizen](https://github.com/KnisterPeter/vscode-commitizen) extension in VSCode.
+- `yarn release` to bump version (auto-calculated) and update CHANGELOG.

 # Advanced